gleechi/gleechi.github.io/pages/unity/unity_component_vggraspstudio.md

 This will place a new .unity scene next to your existing one in the file system, that you can then open and use.

-The new editor scene will be automatically configured by combining information from your current scene (VirtualGrasp, hands and camera components), [Debug Files](debug_files.html#grasp-editor) (objects) and adding and configuring the GraspStudio component itself (from Prefabs).
+The new editor scene will be automatically configured by combining information from your current scene (VirtualGrasp, hands and camera components), [debug files](debug_files.html#grasp-editor) (objects) and adding and configuring the GraspStudio component itself (from Prefabs).

 ### VirtualGrasp Studio GUI